Menditect/documentation/docs/refguide/Teststep/3-change.md

 There are two ways to add a Change Object teststep.
 The first one is quicker:

+The new way:

-1. Click on the "..." button on the Teststep that returns the object that you want to change, and choose "*+ Change output*".
+- Click on the "..." button on the Teststep that returns the object that you want to change, and choose "*+ Change output*".

+The legacy way:

-2. - Select the Test Case that you want to create a Teststep in<br/>- Click "*+ Teststep*" and Click "*+ Change*" to add a Change Object Teststep.<br/>- Select an entity.
-You can search by name.<br/>- Select the previous Teststep that returns the object that needs to be changed.
+1. Select the Test Case that you want to create a Teststep in.
+2. Click "*+ Teststep*" and Click "*+ Change*" to add a Change Object Teststep.
+3. Select an entity.
+You can search by name.
+4. Select the previous Teststep that returns the object that needs to be changed.
 This could be a Create, Change or Retrieve Teststep but also a Microflow Teststep that returns an object.

 From there:
 - Select [Attribute Values](../attribute-value) that you want to use and enter a value.